oboroc/oboroc.github.io/_posts/2019-03-11-setting-up-a-pc-engines-apu2c4-headless-mini-pc.md

 Those notes are mostly for myself, in case if I need to do this again.

 Get serial connection going.
 I use a cheap Trendnet USB to serial cable and a serial null-modem cable.
-Null modem cable has female DB-9 connector on both ends.
+Null modem cable should have a female DB-9 connector on both ends.
 Pin 2 goes to pin 3 on the other side.

-Install PuTTY, configure it for the COM port you got as 115200 8N1.
+Install PuTTY, configure it for the COM port you use as 115200 8N1.
 ![PuTTY settings](/img/2019-03-11-setting-up-a-pc-engines-apu2c4-headless-mini-pc-1.png)

 Turn apu2c4 system on by plugging in the power supply.